Self-Tuning Self-Supervised Image Anomaly Detection: Introduction

-Our work introduces the \textit{first systematic approach to SSAD in regards to rigorously tuning augmentation}.
-The key idea is to capitalize on \textit{transductive} learning \cite{vapnik2006estimation}, where we leverage the \textit{unlabeled} test data during self-supervised AD model tuning.
-Intuitively, SSL-based AD would work well as long as the augmentation-generated pseudo anomalies resemble the true anomalies (put differently, when the augmentation function well mimics the true anomaly-generating mechanism).
-To capture this insight, \textbf{(1)} we first design a novel, \textit{unsupervised validation loss} for SSAD toward quantifying the alignment between the augmented training data and test data.
-Then, we propose to tune augmentation through our differentiable validation loss \textit{end-to-end} (see Fig.~\ref{fig:overview}).
-This necessitates the augmentation function to be differentiable as well. {To this end, \textbf{(2)} we propose new \textit{differentiable formulations for popular augmentations} such as CutOut (local) \citep{Devries17CutOut} and Rotation (global) \citep{Golan18GEOM} as proof of concept. }
+Our work introduces \method, the \emph{first systematic approach for rigorous augmentation tuning on SSAD}.
+Intuitively, SSAD works well if the generated pseudo anomalies resemble the true anomalies.
+Put differently, this is when the augmentation function well mimics the (unknown) anomaly-generating mechanism.
+Based on this insight, \textbf{(1)} we design a new unsupervised validation loss for SSAD toward quantifying the alignment between the augmented training data and \emph{unlabeled} validation data.
+The loss is differentiable, allowing us to tune augmentation in an end-to-end manner (see Fig.~\ref{fig:overview}).
+This necessitates the augmentation function to be differentiable as well.
+To this end, \textbf{(2)} we propose new differentiable formulations for popular augmentations such as CutOut \citep{Devries17CutOut} and rotation \citep{Golan18GEOM} as a proof of concept, which aim at gross (semantic) and local (subtle) anomalies, respectively, following previous works \citep{Golan18GEOM, Li21CutPaste}.

-{We argue that the use of (unlabeled) test data, containing the anomalies to be identified, \textit{during model tuning} transductively\footnote{\citet{vapnik2006estimation} advocated transductive learning over inductive learning, stating that one should not solve a more general/harder (intermediate) problem, but rather solve the specific problem at hand directly.
-We argue that transduction is especially relevant for operationalizing SSL for AD.} is indeed exceedingly important for ``success''.
-It is fundamentally different from existing SSAD approaches that ``imagine'' how the actual anomalies would look like or otherwise haphazardly choose augmentation that corresponds to some arbitrary notion of anomalies, which may not well align or agree with what is to be detected.
-Surely, one can incorporate expert/prior knowledge of anomalies in choosing augmentation, but in the absence thereof (recall unknown-unknowns), SSAD would likely fail as the recent study by \citet{yoo2022role} documents.}

-Our extensive experiments on 41 anomaly detection tasks including both local and global anomalies show that \method significantly outperforms both unsupervised and self-supervised baselines which rely on manual hyperparameter search without labels.
-Our qualitative analysis visually supports that \method is capable of learning different augmentation hyperparameters for different anomaly types, even when they share the same normal data, by leveraging the anomalies in unlabeled test data.
-While in this paper we focus on image anomaly detection, our \method framework is generally applicable to other input data modalities, provided such augmentation functions can be learned or designed.
+Our experiments on 41 anomaly detection tasks including both local and global anomalies demonstrate that \method significantly outperforms both unsupervised and self-supervised baselines which rely on manual hyperparameter search without labels.
+Our qualitative analysis visually supports that \method is capable of learning appropriate augmentation hyperparameters for different anomaly types, even when they share the same normal data, by leveraging the anomalies in unlabeled validation data.
+We also demonstrate the linear complexity of \method both theoretically and empirically, making sure that it can be directly applicable to large data.